-Discussions of funding levels are necessary, but not sufficient, for truly understanding the health of our public school districts.
+Discussions of funding levels are necessary, but not sufficient, for truly understanding the health of our public schools.
 Researchers generally agree that how the money is spent is far more important than how much money is available to be spent.
-But no matter how many times researchers find weak empirical relationships between spending and performance, the public will insist that schools are one teacher pay raise away from educational glory.
+But no matter how many times researchers find weak empirical relationships between spending and performance, the public will insist that schools are one teacher pay raise away from the educational promised land.

 All things being equal, there are tremendous variations in productivity within North Carolina’s public school system.
-According to a 2014 Center for American Progress study, Union County, Davie County, Mooresville City, and Surry County schools had the highest return on investment in the state.
-In general, these districts had below-average per-pupil expenditures but above-average test scores.
-Hertford, Anson, Washington, and Halifax county schools had the lowest return on investment.
-Per-pupil expenditures in these counties were relatively high, but their test scores were disappointingly low.
+Some districts have below-average per-pupil expenditures but above-average test scores.
+Others have relatively high per-pupil expenditures, but their test scores are disappointingly low.

 Whether you call it “return on investment,” “educational productivity,” or “bang for the buck,” an assessment of the relationship between educational inputs and outputs is an essential starting point for good K-12 education policy.

-- North Carolina spent $8,784 per K-12 student in federal, state, and local operating funds in 2015.
-When average spending for buildings and other capital costs are included, the total cost of public education in our state exceeds $9,235 per student.
+- North Carolina spent an average of $9,172 per K-12 student in federal, state, and local operating funds in 2017.
+When average spending for buildings and other capital costs is included, the total per-student expenditure on public education in our state is nearly $9,707 per student.

-- Counties are responsible for financing their own capital programs and have spent almost $12 billion on school construction and maintenance since 1998.
-The state has contributed over $2.1 billion for capital expenditures during the same period.
-Taking all sources of revenue, school districts have spent over $14.2 billion for school capital expenditures since 1998.
+- Counties are responsible for financing their own capital programs and have spent almost $12.8 billion on school construction and maintenance since 1998.
+The state has contributed over $1.9 billion for capital expenditures during the same period.
+Taking all sources of revenue into account, school districts have spent over $14.7 billion for school capital expenditures since 1998.

 - Acknowledge that empirical studies find a weak relationship between education spending and student performance.
 Research suggests that expenditures on classroom instruction provide the most “bang for the buck.”
 Even when dollars flow to the classroom, however, the fundamental principles of educational productivity still apply; that is, it’s not how much you spend but how you spend it.

-- Discontinue the confusing practice of allocating funds to each school district using various funding formulas, and utilize a block-grant funding system.
+- Discontinue the confusing practice of allocating funds using dozens of state-developed funding formulas.
+Instead, utilize a block-grant funding system.
 Give school districts the freedom to allocate education funding according to unique needs and circumstances.